Much is being made today of the state of the so-called “black community”.

-There are those who would have us believe the aforementioned assumptions are representative of a mindset that is exclusive only to white people.
+There are those today who would have us believe the aforementioned assumptions are representative of a mindset that is exclusive to white people.

-There are countless black Christians who hold to the conviction that merely being black is sufficient in itself to juxtapose “community”, and that any ideological, political, or philosophical differences that might exist should be sacrificed on the altar of melanin.
+There are countless black Americans who hold to the conviction that merely being black suffices as a juxtaposition for “community,” and that any differences that may exist between we who are black should be sacrificed on the altar of our common skin color.

 I use the term altar quite deliberately.
-For what once was universally regarded as a righteous, that is, biblical, cause – the pursuit of social justice as an imago Dei issue (Gen. 1:27), has morphed into its own religion, one wherein which race and ethnicity are exalted as objects of worship in and of themselves.
+For what was once universally regarded as a righteous (biblical) cause, that is, the pursuit of justice as an imago Dei issue (Gen. 1:27), has morphed into its own religion, one wherein which race and ethnicity are exalted as objects of worship in and of themselves.

-Like the Israelites of old who constructed and venerated a golden calf at Mount Sinai (Exodus 32:1-6), there are today those who, under the more commonly accepted notion of “black community”, have fashioned for themselves a radical Jesus who is worshiped for His “social consciousness”, while devaluing the redemptive Jesus whose atoning death on the cross forever bridged the immeasurable divide between a holy God and sinful mankind (Romans 3:23; Ephesians 2:4-7, 13-17.)
+Like the Israelites of old who constructed and venerated a golden calf at Mount Sinai (Ex.
+32:1-6), there are today those who, under the more commonly accepted notion of “black community”, have fashioned for themselves a radical Jesus who is worshiped for His “social consciousness” while devaluing the redemptive Jesus whose propitiatory death on the cross forever bridged the immeasurable chasm between a holy God and sinful humanity (Rom.
+3:23; Eph.
+2:4-7, 13-17.)

-The repercussions of such a partitioned Christology, is an apologetic grounded primarily in the Jesus who confronted the moneylenders (Matthew 21:12-13), but to the exclusion of the Jesus who preached the Beatitudes (Matthew 5:1-12).
+The ramifications of such a partitioned Christology is an apologetic that is grounded primarily in the Jesus who confronted the moneylenders (Matt.
+21:12-13), but to the exclusion of the Jesus who preached the Beatitudes (Matt.
+5:1-12).

-Consequently, the clenched fist has replaced the cross as the symbol of our salvation, thereby inverting the very idea of salvation so that it is no longer God who saves us but we who save ourselves through our own self-redemptive efforts, whether they be political, legislative, or otherwise.
+Consequently, the clenched fist has replaced the cross as the symbol of our salvation, thereby inverting the very idea of salvation so that it is no longer God who redeems us but we ourselves through our own socio-ethno efforts at self-redemption.

-This is problematic for several reasons, not the least of which is when your definition of salvation changes, so does your paradigm of who or what can save you and from what you must be saved.
+This is problematic for several reasons, not the least of which is when your definition of salvation changes, so does your paradigm of who and what can save you and from what must you be saved.

 A New “Great Commission”?

-Jesus did not tell His followers to organize themselves into an 11-person “movement” so as to “impact the culture” and free themselves of the political and religious oppression they endured under Roman rule.
+Jesus did not tell His followers to organize themselves into an 11-person “movement” so as to “impact the culture” and free themselves of the political and religious oppression they were experiencing under Roman rule.

-But, you see, there can be no community where you and I have nothing in common.
+There can be no “community” where you and I have nothing in common.

 Melanin does not shape my morality.